Important Bird Area

 About Missisquoi National Wildlife Refuge Important Bird Area

 Missisquoi National Wildlife Refuge is located in Swanton where the Missisquoi River joins Lake Champlain, forming one of the largest wetland complexes in the state.
 Mississquoi combines extensive bottomland and grassland habitat with a number of wetland community types.
-Management practices such as the creation of impoundments has provided critical habitat for breeding and migrating waterfowl as well as a number of state listed species.
-Vermont Natural Community types include Lakeside Floodplain Forest, Red or Silver Maple-Green Ash Swamp, Cattail, Deep Broadleaf and Deep Bulrush marshes, Buttonbush Swamp and Pitch Pine Woodland Bog.
+Management practices such as the creation of impoundments have provided critical habitat for breeding and migrating waterfowl as well as a number of state-listed species.
+Vermont Natural Community types include Lakeside Floodplain Forest, Red or Silver Maple-Green Ash Swamp, Cattail, Deep Broadleaf, and Deep Bulrush marshes, Buttonbush Swamp, and Pitch Pine Woodland Bog.

 From Missisquoi National Wildlife Refuge (Audubon IBA) webpage